astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 billions of light years.
 If you averaged everything in the universe into boxes a billion light years on a side, we see no evidence that any box would be significantly different than any other box.
-{numref}`sdss` shows a graph of the locations of galaxies near to us, measured by the [Sloan Digital Sky Survey](https://www.sdss.org/).
+{numref}`sdssslice` shows a graph of the locations of galaxies near to us, measured by the [Sloan Digital Sky Survey](https://www.sdss.org/).
 Each blue dot is a single galaxy.
 This plot is a slice through the entire survey and contains thirty four thousand out of the one hundred